-For cells and small batteries: is as follows: from 7 Hz a peak acceleration of 1 g_n is maintained until 18 Hz is reached.
-The amplitude is then maintained at 0.8 mm (1 6 mm total excursion) and the frequency increased until a peak acceleration of 8 g_n occurs (approximately 50 Hz).
+The logarithmic frequency sweep is as follows: from 7 Hz a peak acceleration of 1 g_n is maintained until 18 Hz is reached.
+The amplitude is then maintained at 0.8 mm (1.6 mm total excursion) and the frequency increased until a peak acceleration of 8 g_n occurs (approximately 50 Hz).
 A peak acceleration of 8 g_n is then maintained until the frequency is increased to 200 Hz.